ClementAcher/WebsiteMonitoring/README.md

 # Website availability & performance monitoring

 This project is a python console program that has been made to monitor user-defined websites.
-The user can add websites by adding them manually or by using the import function, set check intervals, then leave the program regularly check the registered websites.
+The user can add websites by adding them manually or by using the built-in import function, set check intervals, then leave the program regularly check the registered websites.

 **Some of the features included:**